North Atlantic Treaty: Article 7

+Article 8

+Article 8 is one of the more rarely referenced provisions of the North Atlantic Treaty.
+It regulates the relationship between the obligations of the NATO members under the treaty and other obligations of the allied nations (among themselves or with third parties).
+According to Article 8, members should not have any international commitments in conflict with the treaty, and undertake not to enter into any international "engagement" in conflict with the treaty.
+The following is a list of such active, intra-NATO military treaties.

 Article 9

 Establishes the North Atlantic Council, and is the only NATO body that derives its authority directly from the treaty.
 Its primary objectives as stated in the treaty is the enforcement of Article 3 and Article 5.

 Article 10

 Article 10 dictates the process by which other countries may join NATO, which is by unanimous agreement by current NATO members.
 Further, new NATO members can only consist of other European nations.
 In practice, this has turned into a set of action plans which an aspiring nation must follow in order to become a member, including the Membership Action Plan (MAP) mechanism and Intensified Dialogue formula.

 Article 11

 Article 11 indicated the process of the initial ratification of the treaty.
 Each signatory nation was required to ratify the treaty through their respective constitutional processes.
 In order to come into force, the treaty had to be ratified by Belgium, Canada, France, Luxembourg, the Netherlands, the United Kingdom, and the United States.